 Galileo Buona Cucina

 We all know seaside dining in Perth is a high-risk investment, but Il Lido has proven itself to be reliable stock time and time again.
 When you need a bit of low-key romance in your life, try this for a date night: a stellar Cottesloe sunset followed by a legendary lasagna that’s just made for two.
 Netflix and chill can wait.
 P.S.
-The lasagna tends to sell out, so best you ring ahead (lest your lasagna-loving heart be broken).
+Only avalaible on Sundays, the lasagna for two tends to sell out, so best you ring ahead (lest your lasagna-loving heart be broken).

-If you’re craving authentic Italian with a dose of elegance and good splash of top quality wine, head to Lalla Rookh, a super-sophisticated wine-store/bar/restaurant with sleek interiors and a drinks list longer than most YA novels.
+If you’re craving authentic Italian with a dose of elegance and a good splash of top-quality wine, head to Lalla Rookh, a super-sophisticated wine-store/bar/restaurant with sleek interiors and a drinks list longer than most YA novels.
 Order a Tuscan wine from their enoteca and head to the eating room for ‘La Cucina Westraliana’.
 Not fluent in Italiano?
 What they mean is classic Italian meals made with West Australian produce—or, in local’s terms, seriously good grub.
 Their six course Il Capo menu will leave you utterly sated.
-Honestly one of the best Italian restaurants in Perth!
+Honestly one of the best Italian restaurants in Perth.

 Francoforte Spaghetti Bar